-- 1. Activation of the BWC system is not required when exchanging information with other officers or during breaks, lunch breaks, or when not in service.; - 2.
-Officers shall not record encounters with undercover officers or confidential informants; - 3.
+- 1. Officers shall not record encounters with undercover officers or confidential informants. - 2.
 In any location where individuals have a reasonable expectation of privacy, such as a restroom or locker room, unless the situation meets criteria in section III, C.